Before you leave home

 2

 Register as a freelancer (if staying longer than 3 months) Marko handles this in 2–5 days.
-You get a tax number and official status in Serbia — which is the basis for a residence permit and a bank account.
+You get a tax number and official self-employed status — the basis for your residence application and for opening a bank account.
+(This is your tax setup; the right to reside and work is the separate permit in the next step.)

 3